-Research from A to Z An overview of topics covering society and sustainability 3D printing 37 Remote sensing 9, 10, 11, 36 Lifecycle analysis 14, 36 Job market (data) 24, 25 Flexible electronics Micro- and nano structures Atmospheric pressure plasma coating Flexible production 20, 21 Mobility 7, 26, 35 Automation 20, 21 Printed electronics 14, 15 Multispectral camera 16, 17 Biobased polymers 22 Heat islands Photovoltaic 27 Cyber crime 33, 34 Human-centered computing Power Electronics Digital healthcare 30 Hyperspectral imaging Recycling 14, 16, 18 Digital activation Circular economy Resource optimisation Digital inequality 27 14, 15, 16 7 Digital twins 12, 26, 35 Artificial intelligence 9, 16, 18, 33, 34, 35, 38 Rail 26, 35 Energy efficiency 36 Landsat 10, 11 Sensors 14, 26 Train with our ROBOTICS Training Center and the TÜV AUSTRIA Academy and become a certified expert, Robot Application Technician TÜV® MORE INFORMATION: www.tuv-akademie.at
+Research from A to Z An overview of topics covering society and sustainability 3D printing 37 Remote sensing 9, 10, 11, 36 Lifecycle analysis 14, 36 Job market (data) 24, 25 Flexible electronics Micro- and nano structures Atmospheric pressure plasma coating Flexible production 20, 21 Mobility 7, 26, 35 Automation 20, 21 Printed electronics Multispectral camera Biobased polymers 22 Heat islands 10, 11 Photovoltaic 27 Cyber crime 33, 34 Human-centered computing Power Electronics Digital healthcare 30 13 Hyperspectral imaging 7 Recycling Digital activation 16, 18 14, 16, 18 Digital inequality Circular economy 14, 15, 16 Resource optimisation 7 Digital twins 12, 26, 35 Artificial intelligence 9, 16, 18, 33, 34, 35, 38 Rail 26, 35 Energy efficiency 36 Landsat Sensors 14, 26 Train with our ROBOTICS Training Center and the TÜV AUSTRIA Academy and become a certified expert, Robot Application Technician TÜV® MORE INFORMATION:

-PALONA: Highly Automated Military Driving The PALONA project is funded and financed within the defence research program FORTE by the Federal Ministry of Finance and the Austrian research grant company.
-Robotics and automation in vehicles now also play a major role in military applications.
+40 Joannovum PALONA: Highly Automated Military Driving Robotics and automation in vehicles now also play a major role in military applications.
 Vehicles have to negotiate difficult terrain without crew to ensure more safety for soldiers.
 This permits the safer supply of exposed troops and increase the throughput of logistics; and higher risks can be taken with the transport.
 It also makes it possible to provide relief safely to civilians after a catastrophe.
 These vehicles are called unmanned ground vehicles, or UGVs and also help reduce a soldier's payload.
 A project consortium under the management of JOANNEUM RESEARCH addressed military logistics: "PALONA - is a German acronym meaning passive, infrastructure-independent vehicle self-localisation for navigation".
 The project's aim was to investigate how suitable localisation and environment-aware approaches can be implemented for highly automated military off-road driving.
-Automated trucks will make a significant contribution to the safety of troops in the future.
-PALONA PARIEM INCOME CORES PARIEM IN DEFENCIVENCES PARIEM IN THE PROPERTY OF THE PARIEM IN THE PA The project resulted in a versatile, mobile sensor system consisting of 8 cameras, an inertial measurement unit (IMU), and a mobile computer.
+Automated trucks will make a significant contribution to the safety of troops in The project resulted in a versatile, mobile sensor system consisting of 8 cameras, an inertial measurement unit (IMU), and a mobile computer.
 Tests were carried out on military training grounds.
+The PALONA project is funded and financed within the defenc research program FORTE by the Federal Ministry of Finance and the Austrian research grant company